Gimme all of the raspberries, please! In the form of Easy Raspberry Chia Seed Jam, of course.

 Because this Raspberry Chia Seed Jam is tart but sweet and totally irresistible.
-And because raspberries are naturally a seedy fruit the extra chia seeds blend right in so suspicious husbands(!!) who think you secretly spike all their meals with ‘healthy things’ or ‘poison’ will never know that you actually spiked their jam and therefore their breakfast will still be full of all the ‘healthy things.’
+And because raspberries are naturally a seedy fruit the extra chia seeds blend right in so suspicious husbands(!!) who get mad when you secretly spike all their meals with ‘healthy things’ will never know that you actually spiked their jam and therefore their breakfast will still be full of all the ‘healthy things.’

 MORE ABOUT THIS RASPBERRY CHIA SEED JAM RECIPE…

 I love how easy it is to make jam at home!
 (Because easy is definitely the theme around this Always Nourished kitchen!)
 And how easy it is to make an all-natural, refined-sugar free, gluten free, vegan, superfood jam, to boot!